Sudeep-Bhandari/Calculator/README.md

 2. Use the buttons to perform calculations.
 3. Click C to clear the screen and reset the calculator.

-### Contributing
+# Contributing

-Contributions are welcome!
-Feel free to fork the repository, open an issue, or submit a pull request with your improvements.
+  ## We welcome contributions to improve this project.
+To contribute:

+    Fork the repository.
+    Create a new branch (git checkout -b feature-branch).
+    Make your changes.
+    Commit your changes (git commit -am 'Add new feature').
+    Push to the branch (git push origin feature-branch).
+    Open a pull request.

-### License
+# License
 This project is licensed under the MIT License.